Pat Mahomes: Early life and amateur career

 Mahomes was born in Texas, one of three children.
 His father worked for a local oil company and coached Mahomes' youth baseball team.
-His mother worked as a nurse until Mahomes was seven years old when she was in a car accident that left her requiring the use of a wheelchair.
+His mother worked as a nurse until Mahomes was seven years old, when she was in a car accident that left her requiring the use of a wheelchair.

-Mahomes attended Lindale High School in Lindale, Texas, where he played baseball, football and basketball.
+Mahomes attended Lindale High School in Lindale, Texas, where he played baseball, football, and basketball.
 He was an intense competitor and, according to his parents, would cry or refuse to eat or talk after every loss in high school.
 He was also a member of the National Honor Society and had the second-highest grade point average in his graduating class.

 Mahomes was only as a high school junior but earned all-state honors as a football quarterback and averaged 30 points per game in basketball.
-On the baseball field, he played shortstop and pitched.
-He received scholarship offers to play all three sports collegiately but most strongly considered a scholarship offer to play college baseball and walk on to the basketball team at the University of Arkansas.
+In baseball, he played shortstop and pitched.
+He received scholarship offers to play all three sports collegiately but most strongly considered a scholarship offer to play college baseball and walk on to the basketball team for the Arkansas Razorbacks.

 Professional career

 Early minor league career

-Drafted in the sixth round in June 1988, Mahomes began his professional career with the Elizabethton Twins that same year as a starting pitcher.
-Over the next few years, he worked his way up through the Minnesota Twins farm system, reaching Triple-A in with the Portland Beavers.
+The Minnesota Twins drafted in Mahomes in the sixth round of the 1988 MLB draft.
+He began his professional career with the Elizabethton Twins that summer as a starting pitcher.
+Over the next few years, he worked his way up through the Twins farm system, reaching Triple-A in with the Portland Beavers.